-- Callback Procedures
+- · Callback Procedures

-- Global Procedures
+- · Global Procedures

 - Container

 - Rotation

 - Scene

-18.12.5 Mouse Events I (Set)
+19.5.5 Mouse Events I (Set)

-This script example shows how you can use a 'mouse event'" to set an object's alpha value using OnEnter and OnLeave.
+This script example shows how to use a 'mouse event'" to set an object's alpha value with OnEnter and OnLeave.

 '''

 sub OnEnter()

 alpha.value = 100.0

 end sub

 sub OnLeave()

 alpha.value = 50.0

 end sub

-sub OnExecPerField()

-dim cube as Container

-cube = Scene.FindContainer("Cube")

-if scaling.x > 1.5 then

-cube.material.diffuse.red = 0.0

-else

-cube.material.diffuse.red = 100.0

-end if

-end sub

 '''

-18.12.6 Mouse Events II (Start)
+19.5.6 Mouse Events II (Start)

-This script example shows how you can use a "mouse event" to start an animation using OnMButtonDown and StartAnimation.
+This script example shows how to use a "mouse event" to start an animation with OnMButtonDown and StartAnimation.

 '''

 sub OnInit()

 OnEnter()

 end sub

 sub OnEnter()

 alpha.value = 100.0

 end sub

 sub OnLeave()

 alpha.value = 50.0

 end sub

 sub OnMButtonDown()

 dim dir as Director

 if ContainsMouseCursor() then

 dir = Stage.FindDirector("Default")

 dir.StartAnimation

 end if

+end sub

 '''

-18.12.7 Mouse Events III (Start, Stop and Reverse)
+19.5.7 Mouse Events III (Start, Stop and Reverse)

-When adding this script to a container you can start the animation by pressing the mouse button over an object (e.g. rectangle).
+This script, when added to a container, allows an animation to be started with the click of a mouse button over an object (e.g. rectangle).
 Press again and it will stop.
 Press again and it will continue from the point it stopped.

 '''

 dim my_dir = stage.FindDirector("Default")

 sub OnLButtonDown()

 if my_dir.IsAnimationRunning() then

 my_dir.StopAnimation()

 else

 my_dir.ContinueAnimation()

 end if

+end sub

 '''

-With the below script you can start an animation and let it run until a stop point.
-Click again and it will run in reverse.
+With the script detailed below, start an animation and let it run until a stop point.
+Click again and it will run in reverse:

 '''

 dim my_dir = stage.FindDirector("Defult")

 sub OnLButtonDown()

 menu.ContinueAnimation()

 if my_dir.reverse == true then

 my_dir.reverse = false

 else

 my_dir.reverse = true

 end if

+end sub

 '''